Titanic (1997 film): Filming

 The shoot was an arduous experience that "cemented Cameron's formidable reputation as 'the scariest man in Hollywood".
-He became known as an "uncompromising, hard-charging perfectionist" and a "300-decibel screamer, a modern-day Captain Bligh with a megaphone and walkie-talkie, swooping down into people's faces on a 162ft crane".
-Winslet chipped a bone in her elbow during filming and worried that she would drown in the 17m-gallon water tank in which the ship would sink.
+He became known as an "uncompromising, hard-charging perfectionist" and a "300-decibel screamer, a modern-day Captain Bligh with a megaphone and walkie-talkie, swooping down into people's faces on a 162 ft crane."
+Winslet chipped a bone in her elbow during filming and worried that she would drown in the 17-million-gallon (64-million-litre) water tank in which the ship would sink.
 She said she was sometimes afraid of Cameron's temper and that he would shout angrily at crew members.
 Bill Paxton was familiar with Cameron's work ethic from his earlier experience, and said: "There were a lot of people on the set.
 Jim is not one of those guys who has the time to win hearts and minds."
 The crew felt Cameron had an evil alter ego and nicknamed him "Mij" (Jim spelled backwards).
 In response to the criticism, Cameron said, "Film-making is war.
 A great battle between business and aesthetics."
 More than 800 crew members worked on the film.

 On August 9, 1996, during the Akademik Mstislav Keldysh shoot in Canada, an unknown person, suspected to be a crew member, put the dissociative drug PCP into the soup that Cameron and various others ate one night in Dartmouth, Nova Scotia.
 It sent more than 50 people to the hospital.
-Paxton and Cameron ate the soup and went to the hospital but Paxton left, saying it was "bedlam".
+Paxton and Cameron ate the soup and went to the hospital, however, Paxton decided to leave, telling Cameron, "Jim, I'm not gonna hang out here, this is bedlam.
+I'm gonna ... wander back down to the set and just drink a case of beer."
 The actor Lewis Abernathy said "there were people just rolling around, completely out of it.
 Some of them said they were seeing streaks and psychedelics."
 Cameron vomited before the drug took a full hold.
 Abernathy was shocked at the way he looked.
 "One eye was completely red, like the Terminator eye.
 A pupil, no iris, beet red.
 The other eye looked like he'd been sniffing glue since he was four."
 The Nova Scotia Department of Health confirmed that the soup had contained PCP on August 27, and the Halifax Regional Police Service announced a criminal investigation the next day.
 The investigation was closed in February 1999.
-The person behind the poisoning was never caught.
+Though Cameron suggest it might have been a fired crew member that was behind the poisoning, the person was never caught.